learn-co-curriculum/uci-mod-1-media-queries/README.md

 }
 ```

-Here on line 2 we are writing some intial style that will be applied when our media query is switched off (untriggered).
+On the second line we provide some initial style that will be applied _unless_ our media query triggers.
 We have set our paragraph to have red text.
-Then on line 5 we create a media query using `@media` and set it to only trigger for `only screen` screen devices `and` for devices whose screen size is within the condition `(max-width: 800px)`.
-Here max-width means any screen size whose maximum width is no larger than 800px, or in other words only screens less than 801px.
-Said another way, this will trigger for devices with screens that are 800px or less.
-Following the condition is `{}` curly braces which enclose the styles that will be switched on when the condition above is true.
-In our case on line 6 we will change the text color of paragraphs to green instead of red.
-To clarify once more, on devices with screen sizes 800px or less will display paragraphs with green text and on devices larger than 800px we will display paragraphs with red colored text.
+On line 5, we create a media query using `@media` and set it to `only` trigger for `screen` devices that have a `max-width` of `800px`.
+In other words, the style will only be applied on screens that are less than 801px wide.
+Following the condition are a pair of curly braces (`{}`) that enclose the style(s) to be applied when the condition is met.
+In our case, on screens that are `800px` wide or less, we change the text color of paragraphs to green instead of red.

-For our size conditions we can use the properties min-width, max-width, min-height, and max-height; all refering to the size of the devices viewport (or screen size).
-Above, we looked at max-width; now let's explore min-width:
+For our size conditions we can use the properties `min-width`, `max-width`, `min-height`, and `max-height`, all referring to the size of the device's viewport (i.e., the screen size).
+Above, we looked at `max-width`; now let's explore `min-width`:
 ```css
 /* initial style */
 p { color: red; }